availabs/bdsAPI/README.md

 Scattered through the comments are `TODO` and `CONSIDER` statements.
 TODO statements suggest a code area that should be improved, usually with minimal effort.
 These often include better error checking.
 CONSIDER statements are more design oriented and suggest ways in which the API or deployment code could be usefully improved or extended.

-By convention functions that lead with an underscore ('<sub>'</sub>)  are intended for within-module use.
+By convention functions that lead with an underscore are intended for within-module use.
 You are welcome to use them if you wish but their internal functionality and signatures are not intended to be stable.

 The dynamic routing of field elements circumvents the traditional routing and model design of a sails application.
 The BDS data does not lend itself to traditional object hierarchies that map well to relational databases.
 Because of this models are used only for their generic SQL `query()` method.
-Generating this SQL is the router responsiblity of the router, who converts all URI segments after the `/firm` and `/establishment` parts to this custom SQL query.
+Generating this SQL is the router responsibility of the router, who converts all URI segments after the `/firm` and `/establishment` parts to this custom SQL query.
 The guts of this transformation have been abstracted into a Sails [service](http://sailsjs-documentation.readthedocs.org/en/latest/concepts/Services/) `FieldService.js`.
 This file contains more documentation,  but consider starting by looking at the `route_table()` and the `route_query()` methods.
 Once SQL rows have been returned the API will group them hierarchically based on the order of the URI segments.
-This code is relatively small,  but is managed from a seperate file `GroupService.js`.
+This code is relatively small,  but is managed from a separate file `GroupService.js`.

 Fabric deployment of the database relies heavily on the [Pandas](http://pandas.pydata.org/) python library for data I/O  and munging.
 Pandas provides methods for reading from CSV files and writing SQL to databases.
 Database connections are managed through [SQLAlchemy](http://www.sqlalchemy.org/) engines.
-To ensure library support for the munging operations files,  census bureau files will be downloaded into the temporary directory of the **launching** computer,  rather than the remote host that id being deployed too.
+To ensure library support for the munging operations files,  census bureau files will be downloaded into the temporary directory of the **launching** computer,  rather than the remote host that is being deployed too.